Aberdaron: History

 After the English Civil War, when the Parliamentarians under Oliver Cromwell introduced a strongly Protestant regime, Catholicism remained the dominant religion in the area.
 Catholics, who had largely supported the Royalist side, were often considered to be traitors and efforts were made to eradicate the religion.
-The persecution even extended to Aberdaron, and in 1657, Gwen Griffiths of Y Rhiw was summoned to the Quarter Sessions as a "papist".
+The persecution even extended to Aberdaron and, in 1657, Gwen Griffiths of Y Rhiw was summoned to the Quarter Sessions as a "papist".

 Agricultural improvement and the Industrial Revolution came to Aberdaron in the 19th century.
-The Inclosure (Consolidation) Act 1801 was intended to make it easier for landlords to enclose and improve common land, introduce increased efficiency, bring more land under the plough, and reduce the high prices of agricultural production.
-Rhoshirwaun Common, following strong opposition, was enclosed in 1814; while the process was not completed in Aberdaron, Llanfaelrhys and Y Rhiw until 1861.
+The Inclosure (Consolidation) Act 1801 was intended to make it easier for landlords to enclose and improve common land, introduce increased efficiency, bring more land under the plough and reduce the high prices of agricultural production.
+Rhoshirwaun Common, following strong opposition, was enclosed in 1814; the process was not completed in Aberdaron, Llanfaelrhys and Y Rhiw until 1861.
 On the industrial front, mining developed as a major source of employment, especially at Y Rhiw, where manganese was discovered in 1827.

 During the Second World War, Y Rhiw played a vital role in preparations for the Normandy landings.
 A team of electronic engineers set up an experimental ultra high frequency radio station, from where they were able to make a direct link to stations in Fishguard and Llandudno.
 The system employed a frequency that the German forces were unable to either monitor or jam, and was used in the 1944 landings.